Best and cheapest health insurance plans in Ohio

 Cost

-• Molina has the cheapest health insurance quotes for most of Ohio, but it's not the cheapest everywhere because rates vary by county.
-Depending on where you live, Ambetter or Oscar may have the cheapest rates.
+- Oscar has the cheapest health insurance quotes for most of Ohio, but it's not the cheapest everywhere because rates have a wide range depending on the county.
+Depending on where you live, Molina and Antidote Health Plan are also cheap options.

-• Most people in Ohio don't have to pay full price for medical insurance because of discounts called subsidies.
-How much you save is based on your income.
-Subsidies are the best way to get affordable individual health insurance if you earn too much to qualify for Medicaid or if you're self-employed.
-Find out how much you'll pay by using the subsidy calculator.
+- You may not have to pay full price for medical insurance because of discounts called subsidies.
+The amount you save is based on your income.
+Subsidies are a good way to get more affordable individual health insurance if you earn too much to get Medicaid or if you're self-employed.
+Find out how much you could save by using ValuePenguin's subsidy calculator.

-• You can also save by choosing a Bronze plan, which is about $100 per month cheaper than a Silver plan, on average.
-The tradeoff is you'll pay more for your medical care when you have a Bronze plan so it's usually the best level of coverage if you're healthy and have savings to cover medical bills.
+- You can also save by choosing a Bronze plan, which is about $133 per month cheaper than a Silver plan, on average.
+The tradeoff is you'll pay more for your medical care when you have a Bronze plan, so it's usually the best level of coverage if you're mostly healthy and you have savings to cover medical bills.

 Best health insurance companies in Ohio